Effective shear and bulk viscosities for anisotropic flow: Introduction

 We carry out a systematic investigation of this decrease for the two largest harmonics, $v_2$~\cite{Romatschke:2007mq} and $v_3$~\cite{Alver:2010dn}.
+Our study is limited to the integrated anisotropic flow (averaged over transverse momenta) because, as will be argued below, its determination in viscous hydrodynamics is more robust than that of differential flow.
 In Sec.~\ref{s:linearity}, we show that the reduction in $v_n$ due to viscosity can be written as a weighted integral of the temperature-dependent $\eta/s$ and $\zeta/s$.
 We define effective viscosities, which encapsulate the information on viscosity that one can gain from anisotropic flow.
 In Sec.~\ref{s:weights}, we determine the weights that define the effective viscosities by running hydrodynamic simulations of central Pb+Pb collisions at $\sqrt{s_{\rm NN}}=5.02$~TeV.
 In Sec.~\ref{s:dimensional}, we check that the order of magnitude of viscous damping is compatible with expectations from dimensional analysis.
 In Sec.~\ref{s:linearitytests}, we show that the effective viscosity is an excellent predictor of the viscous suppression of $v_n$ for a wide range of temperature-dependent shear and bulk viscosities.
 In Sec.~\ref{s:centrality}, we check that the centrality and system-size dependence of the viscous damping follows the $1/R$ scaling expected from dimensional analysis, where $R$ is the transverse size.
 The dependence on collision energy is illustrated in Sec.~\ref{s:rhic} where we carry out calculations at $\sqrt{s_{\rm NN}}=200$~GeV, corresponding to the top RHIC energy.